ftf/dotfiles/README.md

 ### install.sh options
 ```
 ./install.sh install
-  Symlink the dotfiles to the home directory
+  Symlink dotfiles to the home directory

 ./install.sh uninstall
-  Remove all symlinks to this directory and restore from backup if possible
+  Remove all dotfile symlinks from home directory and restore from backup if possible

 ./install.sh update
   Fetch updates from the repository and update symlinks if needed